Allocate a SLang_Load_Type object

 int SLang_pop_double (double *dptr)

-function pops a double precision number
+The SLang_pop_double function pops a double precision number

-upon success, otherwise it returns -1
+function returns 0 upon success, otherwise it returns -1 and sets

-SLang_Error
+SLang_Error accordingly.

 SLang_pop_integer, SLang_push_double